-With just weeks to go to 25th May the internet (and my inbox) is full of technical solutions to the GDPR compliance challenge.
+Since GDPR regulations came into effect last year the need to audit and train your human firewall is more important than ever.
 Of course, technology has a vital role to play in protecting personal data.
-However, in this third post in our series on steps to GDPR compliance I want to focus on the biggest data privacy risk of all - people!
+However, in this third post in our series on steps to GDPR compliance we focus on the biggest data privacy risk of all – people!

-A 2016 Freedom of Information Request to the UK Information Commissioner's Office revealed that human error accounted for almost two thirds (62%) of incidents reported to the ICO.
-A similar picture emerges in the US where CompTIA's survey of trends in information security estimates that human error is a factor in 52% of security breaches.
+A 2016 Freedom of Information Request to the UK Information Commissioner's Office revealed that human error accounted for almost two thirds (62 percent) of incidents reported to the ICO.
+A similar picture emerges in the US where CompTIA's survey of trends in information security estimates that human error is a factor in 52 percent of security breaches.

-When it comes to the 'human factor' in data protection we immediately think of the central role of training and communication and I usually see organisations doing three things:
+When it comes to the 'human factor' in data protection we immediately think of the central role of training and communication and we usually see organizations doing three things:

 - We produce policies setting out expected standards of behaviour – and sometimes have employees 'sign off' agreeing that they have read the policy and agree to abide by it.

 - We roll out data protection training – often an annual, or even less frequent, event depending on how successful we are at squeezing into the company's training calendar.

 - We ensure we have an audit trail showing who completed the training and when – meaning that, if all else fails, we can rely on the 'bad apple' defence.

 What could possibly go wrong?